Jacory Croskey-Merritt: Professional career

 Croskey-Merritt was selected by the Washington Commanders in the seventh round (245th overall) of the 2025 NFL draft.
 He signed his four-year rookie contract on May 9, 2025.
 Croskey-Merritt earned Pepsi NFL Rookie of the Week honors after 10 rushes for 82 yards and a touchdown in the season opener against the New York Giants.
-In week 5, He ran for 150 yards and two touchdowns against the Los Angeles Chargers, earning FedEx Ground Player of the Week and Rookie of the Week honors.
+In Week 5, He ran for 150 yards and two touchdowns against the Los Angeles Chargers, earning FedEx Ground Player of the Week and Rookie of the Week honors.
+In the Week 15 win over the Giants, he recorded 96 rushing yards and one rushing touchdown.
+On the Christmas matchup against the Dallas Cowboys, he had a strong performance with 105 rushing yards and two touchdowns.
+In that game, he had a 72-yard rushing touchdown, which was the fourth overall longest touchdown rush and fifth overall longest single rush in the franchise's history.
+He finished the 2025 season with 805 rushing yards and eight touchdowns, with the latter stat being highest among all rookies.